Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Request a seat at the bar or in one of the upstairs corners to get a quieter eating experience.
 We also recommend starting out with one of their signature cocktails like the Pink Himalayan and a small plate of Pork Pot Stickers or the Dim Sum Basket.

 The meals include a lot of traditional Asian favorites like Honey Chicken, Miso Salmon and Pork Belly Ramen.
-This is a great option for casual dining for adults and large menu should accommodate a variety of tastes.
+This is a great option for casual dining for adults, plus the large menu can accommodate a variety of tastes.

 Flame Tree Barbecue (7/10)

 Flame Tree Barbecue has significantly less seating than Satu’li Canteen but it’s sure to hit the spot for those in the mood for good American barbecue.
 Flame Tree is located on Discovery Island and has a walk up counter with outdoor seating to accommodate guests.